mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 # The product idea

-It came to me while staring at the ugliest code I had ever written.
-It was a maddening labyrinth of regular expressions &mdash; powerful instructions for text processing, famously onerous to maintain.
-The code was dedicated to a task I never realized could be so complicated: parsing recipe ingredients.
+The idea came to me while I was staring at the ugliest code I had ever written.
+It was in a recipe search tool I created last year.
+It never took off, but I worked on it for fun sometimes.
+There was one corner of the codebase I always dreaded: ingredient parsing.

-{% include image.html file="regex.png" alt="Screenshot of regex implementation" fig_caption="Excerpt from my regular expression code" max_width="400px" class="img-border" img_link=true %}

-Given a string such as `"2 1/2 cups finely chopped red onions"`, the code had to determine the quantity, the units, the product, and the preparation instructions.
+Given a string such as `"2 cups finely chopped red onions"`, the app had to figure out that "2" was the quantity, "cups" was the unit of measure, and so on:

 {% include image.html file="parse-example.png" alt="Visualization of ingredient parse result" fig_caption="Breaking an ingredient into its component parts" max_width="700px" class="img-border" img_link=true %}

-The code came from a [recipe search tool](http://ketohub.io) I created last year.
-The site never caught on, but I occasionally worked on it for fun.
-But the fun ended any time I had to modify any of my regular expressions.

-They all were
+Like most bad code code that haunts my memories, the code started out simple, but grew more warts and knots as I discovered additional input formats and edge cases.
+It had become a madden labyrinth of regular expressions. &mdash; symbolic instructions for processing text that are both powerful and famously difficult to read.

+{% include image.html file="regex.png" alt="Screenshot of regex implementation" fig_caption="Excerpt from my regular expression code" max_width="450px" class="img-border" img_link=true %}

 Machine learning could achieve better results, but it required a substantial up-front investment.
 Was it worth it?